paul-pagnan/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Lumi API.
+You can use this API to submit and retrieve leads as a broker/partner.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication